 There are currently no new local developments that require detailed assessment.
 This situation will be reviewed in the next Updating and Screening Assessment.

 10.3 Proposed Actions

-It is proposed to submit a further air quality progress report in 2014.
+It is proposed to submit a further air quality updating and screening report in 2015.